-The appointed Chief Risk Officer from its holding company CNP CIH is Athena Shipilli-Tsingi and the responsible person for overseeing the outsourced RMF activities is Kyriacos Bafitis.
+The appointed Chief Risk Officer from its holding company CNP CIH is Athena Shipilli-Tsingi and the responsible person for overseeing the outsourced RMF activities in the reporting period was Panayiotis Kylilis.

 The RMF is in charge of developing and implementing the policies and risk aware culture within the Company, as well as providing important insights in relation to current and future risks.